-After conducting treatment research online, he checked into a California rehab.
+In 2010, after conducting treatment research online, he checked into a California rehab.
 However, information about the facility was misleading, and it was not what it had represented itself to be.
 Less than a year later, he checked into a second facility 40 miles from home and began the journey of recovery.

 Everyone at Rehab.com has some connection to addiction, treatment, recovery, and sobriety.
 Our first year online surpassed our wildest dreams: we reached over 1 million people and now have over 50 employees worldwide.
 We intend to become the world’s largest and most trusted resource for information pertaining to addiction treatment.

 Patrick Nagle, Founder and CEO